robey/packrattle/docs/tutorial.md

 var factor = number.or(() => multiply);
 var star = packrattle([ whitespace, "*", whitespace ]).drop();
 var multiply = packrattle([ factor, star, factor ]).map(match => match[0] * match[1]);
-multiply.run("3 * 4")
+multiply.run("3 * 4");
 // 12
-multiply.run("4 * 5 * 7")
+multiply.run("4 * 5 * 7");
 // 140
 ```

 If you're familiar with parsers, your head may have just spun around.
-The parser we just built is "left-recursive", meaning that the left side of the expression for `multiply` is `factor`, but one option for `factor` is `multiply`, so most parser engines will go navel-gazing immediately and never return.
+The parser we built is "left-recursive", meaning that the left side of the expression for `multiply` is `factor`, but one option for `factor` is `multiply`, so most parser engines will go navel-gazing immediately and never return.

 ```
 multiply ::= factor star factor